 Volunteer

-Bay Ambassadors Program
+Bay Ambassadors

-We are looking for dedicated and reliable volunteers that want to learn more about PPBEP and can help staff at festivals, events, and community presentations throughout the watershed.
-The training will consist of an overview of general program information including the program mission, goals, upcoming projects, and continuous outreach efforts.
+Do you love our local waters and talking to people?
+Help us educate residents and visitors about our waters and what they can do to help!
+The volunteer training will consist of an overview of general program information including the program mission, goals, upcoming projects, and continuous outreach efforts.
 We'll also dive into the State of the Bays and you'll learn about the condition of our habitats, water quality, bacterial conditions, and wildlife!
 Volunteers should be comfortable talking to and engaging with people of all ages and backgrounds.
+Volunteers must be 18+ to participate.
 E-mail the Estuary Program to get involved.

 Ocean Hour hosts weekly coastal cleanups at various locations on a rotating schedule.
 For more information visit Ocean Hour’s Website.